 Private (20, 11€, April to October) Albergue Amalur, turn right where the Camino crosses the main road and then second left, on Calle Cerco Viejo.
 Laundry facilities.
 Evening meal and breakfast.
 Website www.albergueamalur.com Tel 696 241 175 Open 12:00

-Private (30, 13€ with breakfast, April to October) Hostel Puente, turn left where the Camino crosses the main road and then right on to Paseo de los Fueros.
+Private (30, 13€ with breakfast, April to October) Albergue Puente, turn left where the Camino crosses the main road and then right on to Paseo de los Fueros.
 Kitchen.
-Roof terrace.
+Roof terrace, laundry facilities.
 Evening meal.
-Breakfast.
+Private rooms.
 Website alberguepuente.com Tel 661 705 642 Open 12:00

-Private (100, 14€, Easter to September) Santiago Apóstol, straight up the steep hill after you cross the bridge leaving town.
+Private (100, 14€, Easter to October) Santiago Apóstol, straight up the steep (but not very high) hill after you cross the bridge leaving town.
 Café / restaurant.
 Laundry facilities.
 Evening meal.
 Breakfast.
 Swimming pool in summer.
 Spacious dorms.
-Tel 948 340 220 Open 11:00
+Tel 660 701 246 Open 11:00

-The Camino passes along Calle Mayor where you will find shops, a bank, pharmacy (on the left at the square) and a café / bakery on your left near the main road which opens from 06:00.
-There's a Día supermarket, banks and more cafés on Paseo de los Fueros, left at the main road.
+The Camino passes along Calle Mayor where you will find shops, a bank, a pharmacy (on the left at the square) and a nice café / bakery on your left near the main road which opens from 06:00.
+There's a Día supermarket, banks and more cafés left at the main road, on Paseo de los Fueros.
 Restaurante La Coronada, near Albergue Puente, is good.
 Festival: last weekend in September and involves a certain amount of livestock-related mayhem.

 Tap / click here to go to the Camino Guide website.